mperezjigato/reportsweakly/week11v007BIS.md

 ### *HPC parameterisation*: An exercise regarding automatisation for ASE-GAPW calculations including BASH scripting and ATOOLS job submission

 A more professional approach to the above ASE-GPAW calculation is described next.
-It actually constitutes a unique chance to try not only your BASH capabilities and learn the ATOOLS scheduler control system, but the following will be brashed off:
+It actually constitutes a unique chance to try not only your BASH capabilities and learn the ATOOLS scheduler control system, but the following will be brushed off:

   - Python: ASE and GPAW both require python scripts
   - M4: In order to HPC-parameterise the calculation, several python variables need search/replacement